ccoley/dotfiles/README.md

 This repository also include several files/directories that are not installed and exist only for my convenience.

+- `ssh/` contains the public ssh keys for some of my computers.
+- `examples.tar.gz` contains the following 2 directories:
   - `example-files/` is a directory of many different files types.
 It is useful when testing out a new syntax highlighting theme.
   - `test-directory.tar.bz2` is a directory of all the different types of files, directories, and symlinks.
 It is useful when testing out a new `.dircolors` file.
-- `ssh/` contains the public ssh keys for some of my computers.